HUGH-TEMPS/PIC16f84a-Assembly/README.md

-You will need pickit 3.0 to code your pic16f84a and a compiler i'll attach the compiler
+"You will need a PICKIT 3.0 to program your PIC16F84A and a compiler, MPSMWIN.EXE.
+Simply drag the ".asm" file and drop it into MPASMWIN.EXE without opening the compiler.
+This will immediately generate the ".hex" file, which you can then upload to your microcontroller using Proteus or any IDE."